afvalenciab/pokemon/README.md

 </main>
 ```

-The folder '/components'  has several web components that they were built with a specific responsibility.
+The folder '/components' has several web components that were built with a specific responsibility.
 This way each component is reusable.

 * /components
   - Header.jsx